livestreamx/pytest-markers-presence/README.rst

 collection step.
 If you are using as part of you CI process the recommended way is to run it after the default test run.

-The `--all-skipped-fail` option is compatible is simple pytest run loop and could be used for enabling fail exitcode setting when all session tests were skipped.
+The `--all-skipped-fail` option is compatible is simple pytest run loop and could be used for enabling of fail exitcode setting when all session tests were skipped.

 For example: